Finding The Best Office Space For Your Clients and Potential Future Buyers

-When you decide its time to sell your business often times the buyer becomes very important to you.
+When you decide its time to sell your business, often times, the buyer becomes very important to you.
 It only makes sense.
-For your entire lifetime you have built this business, which has supported you and your family and caused you great joys over an adult lifetime.
-Many times you have staff members who are part of the team and been with you many, many years.
+For your entire lifetime you have built this business, which has supported you and your family and caused you great joys over a lifetime.
+Many times you have staff members who are part of the team and have been with you many, many years.
 It is important to you that your patients and staff continue to have a good medical/dental experience even when you are long gone.
 This is where the dilemma often occurs between selling to a corporate buyer or an individual.
 In general, corporate buyers are more concerned about the bottom line and will often pay more for your business.
 However, often times they require you to stay on board for up to three years after closing as an employee running the business.
 Also certain practices are better targets for corporate buyers based on a myriad of circumstances.
-In general larger, more visible offices
+In general, larger more visible offices

 Here at HPRG we can provide you a “free” analysis to figure out which direction you should proceed.
 We know this business is your “baby” and we share your emotion in the ultimate sales process.